Physics / Theoretical Physics

 Most physics-related careers need strong maths, but your third subject can steer you towards particular clusters.
 Use the table below to see how common A-level combinations map to career areas.

-Universities usually ask for A-level Physics and Maths for physics, engineering and physical sciences degrees.
-Further Maths is helpful but rarely required; the third subject can strengthen your application for particular paths.
+Physics and Maths are the standard pair for physics, engineering and physical sciences degrees.
+Further Maths helps with highly mathematical courses, while the third subject can point you towards particular paths.

 | Combination | Best for | Career clusters |